qgis/QGIS-Planet-Website/README.md

     // Optional: Filter the category of the posts to be fetch.
     // It corresponds to the <category> tag on the RSS XML.
     // If not set, the default value will be ["QGIS"].
-    "filter_categories": [
+    // FOR NOW, CUSTOM CATEGORIES FILTERS ARE DISABLED "filter_categories": [
       "QGIS",
       "QField",